Micro-Novelty/test-model-thing-experiments/README.md

           self.p = p
     ```
+  - Note:
+  - The key reason why The weight encoding is placed in decoder.stop bias and layers.{i}.weights.weight is that it yields the most Promising results for lower relative error in some part of the gradients, so the placement is purely because of empirical validation.

 - The Gradient check results (without Weight encoding):
 - ```txt
   ok   encoder.embed.weight     max rel err 7.608e-10